Master449/linux-stuff/readme.md

 I can verify as of 02/22/2023 that I got it working with
  - Windows 10
  - Windows 11
- - MacOS Monterey (with the help of [OSX-KVM](https://github.com/kholia/OSX-KVM) )
+ - MacOS Monterey
+ - MacOS Ventura
-   - Even xcode works!
+   - Even xcode works on both!